 Server-side validation

 Server-side validation occurs when the user Submits the form.
 Should validation identify any fields that contain an error, a banner appears at the top of the form.
-This error banner lists all fields that have some form of validation error, including the field name and what the error is.
-Additionally, the fields themselves will also provide an inline error message.
+This error banner begins with a heading level 2 stating "Error" followed by the total number of errors in the form.
+Listed below are all fields that have some form of validation error, including both the field name and what the error is.
+Additionally, the form fields themselves will also provide an inline error message.

 When collapsed, the banner only displays the number of errors in the form.
 When expanded, the details of each field and its corresponding error are then displayed.